-There are hundreds of articles written about increasing profitability and it’s easier said than done.
+There are hundreds of articles written about increasing profits and it’s easier said than done.

-The easy part is to understand what needs to be done but the hard part is achieving it especially in large businesses.
+The easy part is to understand what needs to be done but the hard part is achieving it.

 That said, there are only 2 parts of a formula you need to look at – revenues and costs.
 Since these make up your profits, the easy bit is realising that you increase one and reduce the other to increase your profits.

 The hard part is to understand where to start.
 So here are some key tips in achieving increased profitability for your business by looking at revenues and costs separately.